Pearse Hutchinson: Travels overseas

 Having published some poems in The Bell in 1945, his poetic development was greatly influenced by a 1950 holiday in Spain and Portugal.
 A short stop en route at Vigo brought him into contact for the first time with the culture of Galicia.
 Later, in Andalusia, he was entranced by the landscape and by the works of the Spanish poets Lorca, Prados and Cernuda: "That early September of 1950," he would later write, "the light walked for me as it never had before, and I walked through the light I'd always longed for".

 In 1951 he left Ireland again, determined to go and live in Spain.
 Unable to get work in Madrid, as he had hoped, he travelled instead to Geneva, where he got a job as a translator with the International Labour Office, which brought him into contact with Catalan exiles, speaking a language then largely suppressed in Spain.
 An invitation by a Dutch friend led to a visit to the Netherlands, in preparation for which he taught himself Dutch.

 He returned to Ireland in 1953, and he became interested in the Irish language poetry of writers such as Piaras Feiritéar and Aonghus Fionn Ó Dálaigh, and published a number of poems in Irish in the magazine Comhar in 1954.

 The same year he travelled again to Spain, this time to Barcelona, where he learnt the Catalan and Galician languages, and got to know Catalan poets such as Salvador Espriu and Carles Riba.
-With the British poet P. J. Kavanagh, he organised a reading of Catalan poetry in the British Institute.
+With the British poet P. J. Kavanagh, he organised a reading of Catalan poetry at the British Institute.

 He went home to Ireland in 1957 but returned to Barcelona in 1961, and continued to support Catalan poets.
 An invitation by the publisher Joan Gili to translate some poems by Josep Carner led to the publication of his first book, a collection of thirty of Carner's poems in Catalan and English, in 1962.
 A project to publish Hutchinson's translation of Espriu's La Pell de brau (The Bull-skin), fell through some years later.
 Some of the poems from this project are included in the collection Done into English.